 - Follow Hill Country Youth Ranch on social media and use the stories we post in your asks.
 When we post a story and video about one of our programs, share it with a link to your Participant Page.
 If we post a story about the Marathon, share it to give friends an idea about your participation in the event.
 Click this link to Facebook.

 - Make it your story!
 Inspire your team, donors and other participants.
 Look at the sample message below for ideas on composing an email or letter.
 Find inspiration to share your story.
 Make it personal.
 Donors will connect to what matters to you!

 See Sample Letter.

 Getting started can feel overwhelming.
 For best results, break the process down into steps.

 Important Things to Remember

+Yes it is.
 Hill Country Youth Ranch’s mission is to bring healing and restoration to children who have been victims of abuse, abandonment and neglect.
 To do this we need to raise funds to fulfill our mission and invite you to participate in this event as a fundraiser.
-We’re not merely looking for runners and hikers; we’re looking for runners and hikers who have a passion for helping children – especially children who have suffered abuse at the hands of those closest to them.
-To this end we have set these amounts as the minimum fundraising requirements, rather than a goal.
-We hope you will be inspired to not only raise these amounts in order to participate, but keep pressing on to raise as much money as possible before the event.
+We’re not merely looking for runners and walkers; we’re looking for runners and walkers with a passion for helping children – especially children who have suffered abuse at the hands of those closest to them.
+To this end we have set $250 as the minimum fundraising commitment.
+To participate in the event on April 4th, 2020 you need to have raised the minimum fundraising amount.
+It’s our hope you will be inspired to not only reach your minimum amount, but will keep pressing on to raise as much money as possible before the event.